WebAssembly/gc/proposals/gc/MVP-JS.md

 ## Examples

-Here, a Typed Definition Object is created in JS and used to create a Typed
+Here, a Type Definition Object is created in JS and used to create a Typed
 Object:

 ```js